Skip to content

 What to Consider When Choosing Resolution and Frame Rate

 There is no right or wrong selection for choosing resolution and frame rate, as long as you choose based on your needs.
-Like we already said, the most common combinations you will find with dash cams are 4K@30fps and 2K@60fps, but something to keep in mind:
+The most common combinations you will find with dash cams are 4K@30fps and 2K@60fps, but something to keep in mind:

 • The higher the resolution, the more the pixels, the better the quality, BUT the larger the video file size